Rotisserie-Smoked Turkey on the Grill

 Preparing the Grill

-Prepare the grill for rotisserie roasting with strong wood smoke at 300°F. If using a gas grill, we recommend using indirect heat rather than firing up your infrared rotisserie burner, and using wood barbecue pellets for the smoke.
-If you’re cooking on a Kalamazoo Hybrid Fire Grill, the setup should go as follows:
+Prepare the grill for rotisserie roasting with strong wood smoke at 300°F. When cooking on a Kalamazoo Hybrid Fire Grill, the setup should go as follows:

 - Remove the grill grates and flip the warming rack into the upward position, making room for the rotisserie spit.

-- Place 9 to 12 wood chunks or a pair of wood splits near the rear of the Hybrid Fire Grilling Drawer.
+- Place 6 to 8 wood chunks or a pair of wood splits near the front of the Hybrid Fire Grilling Drawer.
 Preheat the grill for 10 minutes with the hood closed, and all main burners, plus the ignition burner on high.

 - Carefully relocate the now smoldering wood across the front of the Hybrid Fire Grilling Drawer.
 Turn off the main burners, leaving the ignition burner on high.